lucasmc64/moveit/README_pt-br.md

 # :running: Move.it

-*Esse foi um projeto desenvolvido durante a Next Level Week #04 (Trilha: ReactJS).*
+> :us: If you prefer to read in another language, this README was also written in english.
+Click [HERE](/README.md) to access.

-> :brazil: Caso prefira ler em outra língua, esse README foi escrito também em português.
-Clique [AQUI](/README_pt-br.md) para acessar.
+>  :compass: Esse foi um projeto desenvolvido durante a Next Level Week #04 (Trilha: ReactJS).

 ## :rocket: O que é a Next Level Week?